Banana – Banana weevil borer, Rust thrips

 4. Cut up fallen and harvested pseudo-stems to reduce weevil breeding sites.

-5. Monitor regularly or banana weevil borer activity by trapping (when adult weevils are active) or conduct corn damage ratings.
+5. Monitor regularly for banana weevil borer activity by trapping (when adult weevils are active) or conduct corm damage ratings.
+Dying water suckers can also be an indication of banana weevil borer populations.

 6. Only use insecticides when populations reach or exceed accepted threshold levels.
 Refer to local Department of Agriculture guidelines.

-8. Use insecticides only in the years indicated in the following diagrams.
+8. Insecticides should only be used in the years indicated in the following diagrams.

-10. For rust thrips control, a combination of control methods such as butt or band sprays, stem injection or spray and bunch sprays may be required.
+10. For banana rust thrips control, a combination of control methods such as butt or band sprays, stem injection, bell injection and/or bunch sprays may be required.

 Organophosphates